taheri24/checklist/README.md

 Lines in your checklist can contain placeholders wrapped in curly braces, such as `{ticket}` or `{env}`.
 After you press Enter to save, the CLI will prompt you to fill in each unique placeholder and substitute the values in the output file.

+If a placeholder contains a pipe (`|`), the segments are treated as choices.
+For example, `{staging|production}` will present a numbered list and you can pick the option by entering the corresponding number.

 #### Example

 Input checklist (`checklist.txt`):